LagoVista/docs/Workflows/Mappings/AttributeToStateMachine.md

 When Mapping and [Attribute](../Attributes.md) to a [State Machine](../StateMachines.md), you will need to select which event should be invoked when this attribute arrives.
-The state machine transitions that handle the event will then receive as an input the value of the attribute.
+The state machine transitions that handles the event will then receive as an input the value of the attribute.